Hallian/repo-pull-tool/docs/README.md

 `checkGithubToken()`
 --------------------

-Public: Check the existance of $GITHUB_TOKEN
+Public: Check the existence of $GITHUB_TOKEN

 Side effects: Value of $GITHUB_TOKEN comes from outside of function scope